An honest Harvey AI review for 2026: hype vs. reality

 Is Harvey AI right for you?

-So, what's the bottom line from this Harvey AI review?
-It’s a powerful, enterprise-level platform made for the world’s largest professional services firms.
-If you’re at a global firm with a seven-figure budget for AI and you don't mind a traditional, slow-moving procurement process, Harvey could be a solid choice.
+So, what is the bottom line from this Harvey AI review?
+It is a powerful, enterprise-level platform made for the world's largest professional services firms.
+If you are at a global firm with a seven-figure AI budget and you do not mind a traditional, slow-moving procurement process, Harvey could be a solid choice.
+For a deeper feature-by-feature look, my explainer on what Harvey AI is goes further.

-For almost everyone else, though, its high and hidden costs, lack of flexibility, and mandatory sales process make it impractical.
+For almost everyone else, the high and hidden costs, lack of flexibility, and mandatory sales process make it impractical.
 Teams that care about speed, transparency, and control will find that a solution built for immediate value is a much better fit.

 Frequently asked questions